 Pillar Point Bluff

 Pillar Point Bluff offers hikers, joggers, bicyclists, and dog-walkers a chance to take in the breathtaking sights and sounds of the Pacific Ocean.
 The 220-acre bluff top includes a section of the California Coastal Trail and offers views of Half Moon Bay Harbor, agricultural lands and the world famous Mavericks surf break.
 The surf break is located approximately half a mile off shore due west from the Pillar Point Air Force Tracking station and is best viewed with binoculars.
 Ross’s Cove, the beach below the bluff, is part of the Fitzgerald Marine Reserve Fitzgerald and is located within the Montara State Marine Reserve.
 It has been designated as a Marine Protected Area which is the highest level of protection.
-While dogs are permitted on leash on the bluff, dogs are not permitted on the beach.

 Please note: There is no viewing or spectating allowed from Pillar Point Bluff during the Mavericks Surf Competition.

 While dogs are permitted on leash on trails atop the bluff, dogs are not permitted on the beach.
 Learn more about dogs in SMC Parks »

 Pillar Point Bluff has a 10-car parking lot located on Airport Blvd.
 The lot has 1 ADA parking stall and a single stall ADA restroom.
 Trash/ recycling containers and a kiosk with a park map are also located at the parking lot.
 Two additional trail heads to this property are located in the Seal Cove neighborhood at Ocean and Bernal, and Alvarado and Bernal.